- Location: Vermont

 NOTE: Visit our commercial section for step-by-step information on how to renew a CDL.

 If you happen to miss the date to renew your license, it will only be valid for 14 days after its expiration date.
-Even though you won't be fined if you try to renew after this 14-day window, you will be ticketed if caught by the police driving with an expired license.
+After that, you may not drive with it.

-If your license has remained lapsed for more than three years and you decide to renew, you will be required to pass the vision, road, and written tests.
+If your license has remained lapsed for more than 3 years and you decide to renew, you will be required to pass the vision, road, and written tests for a new license.

 Your license should display an expiration date.
 But, if you prefer, you can order a driving record report, which will, among other things, tell whether your license is expired or not.